CommunityToolkit/WindowsCommunityToolkit/docs/controls/Menu.md

 Gets or sets the tooltip styles for MenuItem.

 ### TooltipPlacement
 Gets or sets the tooltip PlacementMode on MenuItem.
-(Bottom,Right,Mouse,Left and Top).
+(Bottom, Right, Mouse, Left and Top).

 ### SelectedHeaderItem
 Gets the current selected MenuItem.